rackerlabs/docs-developer-blog/_posts/2018-12-12-aws-security-hub-overview.md

 ## Security Hub - why is this significant?

 One of the notable developments included in this announcement is the creation by AWS and adoption by AWS and select AWS partners of a **standard format** for security events called the ['AWS Security Finding' format](https://docs.aws.amazon.com/securityhub/latest/userguide/securityhub-findings-format.html).
 This common format is a key enabler of the aggregation of 'Findings' into Security Hub as it pushes the responsibility for conformance onto the findings emitter rather than requiring the aggregator to build and maintain multiple parsers for all findings sources.
-The AWS services GuardDuty, Macie and Inspector, if configured, will automatically have their findings aggregated in SecurityHub once it is enabled.
+The AWS services GuardDuty, Macie, and Inspector, if configured, will automatically have their findings aggregated in SecurityHub once it is enabled.

-Given that many of the security partners involved compete with one another to some extent or offer SOC services providing the black box magic of event ingestion and correlation into incidents, one can imagine that the incentive to standardise on a format which could level the playing field just a little bit must not have been great.
+Given that many of the security partners involved compete with one another to some extent or offer Security Operations Centre (SOC) services providing the black box magic of event ingestion and correlation into incidents, one can imagine that the incentive to standardise on a format which could level the playing field just a little bit must not have been great.
 The inexorable change of the market and the dominant agent of that change together clearly made a compelling case!

 ## Coming together